Conquer Airport Stress & Delayed or Cancelled Flights with these Top Travel Tips from AirHelp

 The portal to tropical beaches and the gateway to aprés-ski; an airport is our physical exit from the mundane routines we seek to escape.
 Airports provide us with the opportunity to explore new places and have life-changing experiences.
 Yet, many of us simply dread them.
 Understandably so, there’s simply no denying them as a stress-inducing, chaotic place.
 In fact, once you step foot into an airport, there’s a lot that can go wrong.
 It’s the land of uncertainty, with unpredictable queues, unwelcome inspections, and of course, unprecedented delays.
 All of these stressful factors circulate before even reaching your gate, which in an unfortunate, but certainly not far-fetched situation, could read the word cancelled across the screen.

 Here at YCB, we understand if you find the whole process a little bit nail-biting.
 However, if we want to travel to gorgeous, far-away destinations, getting through the airport is all part of the process.
-So, with the guidance of AirHelp, we’ve gathered some advice so you can conquer the stress and switch into holiday-mode as soon as possible.
+So, with the guidance of AirHelp, we’ve gathered some advice so you can conquer the stress, learn about flight refund and switch into holiday-mode as soon as possible.

 Let’s begin with the most cortisol-spiking aspect of the airport- the race against the clock.
 With multiple hurdles to jump that can potentially snatch precious time from you, it seems that you can never arrive early enough.
 To begin, there is the silent tension of a particularly lengthy queue.
 Whether it’s at bag check-in or security, it’s safe to say, we’ve all experienced this scenario, desperately glancing at our watch and hoping against hope to make the flight.